Cinnamon & Sugar Dusted Whole Grain Applesauce Muffins

 I have a quick video tip coming tomorrow, complete with my faithful 3-year old assistant, to show exactly how much (or rather, how little) to mix muffin batter, which is especially important for 100% whole grain muffins like these.

 I’m done talking.
 Now go make some applesauce muffins!

-- 1/4 cup (2 ounces) butter or coconut oil, melted
+- ¼ cup (57 g) butter or coconut oil, melted

-- 1/3 cup (2.5 ounces) granulated sugar
+- ⅓ cup (71 g) granulated sugar

 - 2 large eggs

 - 1 ½ cups (213 g) white whole wheat flour